Parametric Adversarial Divergences are Good Losses for Generative Modeling: Background

+which can be interpreted as the cost to transport all probability mass of $p$ into $q$, where $\norm{\x-\x'}$ is the unit cost of transporting $\x$ to $\x'$. \item Maximum Mean Discrepancy~\citep{gretton2012kernel}:

+where $(\H, K)$ is a Reproducing Kernel Hilbert Space induced by a Kernel $K(\x,\x')$ on $\X$ with the associated norm $\|\cdot\|_{\H}$.
+The MMD has many interpretations in terms of moment-matching~\citep{li2017mmd}. \end{itemize}

-When $\F$ is a parametric function space, we call $\Div(p||q_\theta)$ a \textbf{parametric (adversarial) divergence}.\footnote{Usually, $\F$ is a class of neural networks with fixed architecture.
-In that case, $\Div(p||q_\theta)$ has been called a \textbf{neural divergence} in~\citet{arora2017generalization}.
-We will use the slightly more generic \textbf{parametric divergence} in our work.} Most nonparametric divergences can be made parametric by replacing $\F$ with a neural network: examples are the \textbf{parametric Jensen-Shannon}, which is the standard mini-max GAN objective~\citep{goodfellow2014generative} and the \textbf{parametric Wasserstein} which is the WGAN objective~\cite{arjovsky2017wasserstein} in essence, modulo some technical tricks.\footnote{There are subtleties in the way the Lipschitz constraint is enforced.
-More details in~\citet{petzka2017regularization}.} More details can be found in Appendix~\ref{app:unify} and references therein.
-We deliberately chose a somewhat ambiguous terminology -- non-parametric v.s. parametric -- not to imply a clear-cut distinction between the two (as e.g. neural networks can be seen to become universal fuction approximators as we increase their size), but to imply a continuum from least restricted to more restricted function families where the latter are typically expressed through an explicit parametrization.
+Most nonparametric divergences can be made parametric by replacing $\F$ with neural networks: examples are the \textbf{parametric Jensen-Shannon}, which is the standard mini-max GAN objective~\citep{goodfellow2014generative} and the \textbf{parametric Wasserstein} which is the WGAN objective~\cite{arjovsky2017wasserstein} in essence, modulo some technical tricks.\footnote{There are subtleties in the way the Lipschitz constraint is enforced.
+More details in~\citet{petzka2017regularization}.} See~\citet{liu2017approximation} for interpretations and a review and interpretation of other divergences like the Wasserstein with entropic smoothing~\citep{aude2016stochastic}, energy-based distances~\citep{li2017mmd} which can be seen as adversarial MMD, and the WGAN-GP~\citep{gulrajani2017improved} objective.

+We deliberately chose a somewhat ambiguous terminology -- nonparametric v.s. parametric -- not to imply a clear-cut distinction between the two (as e.g. neural networks can be made to become universal function approximators as we increase their size), but to imply a continuum from least restricted to more restricted function families where the latter are typically expressed through an explicit parametrization.

-In light of this unified framework, one could argue that parametric divergences are simply estimators --in fact lower-bounds-- of their nonparametric counterparts.
-Our opinion is that parametric divergences are not merely convenient estimators, but actually \textit{much better} objectives for generative modeling than nonparametric divergences.
-We give practical arguments why in Section~\ref{sec:advantages}, and demonstrate empirical evidence in Section~\ref{sec:exp}.
+Under the formalism~\eqref{eq:unify2}, one could argue that parametric divergences are simply estimators --in fact lower-bounds-- of their nonparametric counterparts.
+Our opinion is that parametric divergences are not merely convenient estimators, but can actually be \textit{much better} objectives for generative modeling than nonparametric divergences.
+We will give practical arguments and experiments to support this statement in the rest of this paper.